kaushikacharya/Introduction_to_Deep_Learning_and_Neural_Networks/notes/Chapter_5.md

   - Intuition:
     - Because we cannot compute the gradient of an expectation, we want to rewrite the expectation so that the distribution is independent of the parameter $\theta$.
+      - [Matthew Bernstein's blog on reparameterization trick](https://mbernste.github.io/posts/reparameterization_vi/) mentions that the challenge with the computing gradient of expectation is the integral.
   - Formulating the abstract idea:
     - Transform a sample from a **fixed**, known distribution to a sample from $q_{\phi}(z)$.
     - If we consider the Gaussian distribution, we can express $z$ wrt. a fixed $\epsilon$, where $\epsilon$ follows the normal distribution $N(0,1)$.